vLeeH/Tools/README.md

 Disable the less secure apps in your google account to the sender tool works <a href="https://myaccount.google.com/lesssecureapps">click here.</a>

+**Note:** The target must be connected to the same network or his email cannot have two-step verification.

 ## Examples
 <img src="https://github.com/vLeeH/MailBrute-Py/blob/main/.github/example.png">